 Reporting incidents involving minors

-As stated in the University’s Policy on Reporting Suspected Abuse and Neglect Related to Minors, it is the University’s Policy that all university community members are obligated to report to DCFS and University Police any suspected abuse and neglect of a child.
+As stated in the Minors at Northwestern Policy, all University community members are obligated to report to DCFS and University Police any suspected abuse and neglect of a child.
 This includes any and all incidents of sexual misconduct involving minors.